oubiwann/pyhop/README.md

 Pyhop was easy to implement (less than 150 lines of code), and if you understand the basic ideas of HTN planning ([this presentation](http://www.cs.umd.edu/~nau/papers/nau2013game.pdf) contains a quick summary), Pyhop should be easy to understand.

-Pyhop's planning algorithm is like the one in [SHOP](http://www.cs.umd.edu/projects/shop/), but with these differences:
+Pyhop's planning algorithm is like the one in [SHOP](http://www.cs.umd.edu/projects/shop/), but with several differences that should make it easier to integrate it with ordinary computer programs:

-  - States of the world are represented using ordinary variable bindings, not logical propositions.
+  - Pyhop represents states of the world using ordinary variable bindings, not logical propositions.
 A state is just a Python object that contains the variable bindings.
 For example, you might write s.loc['v'] = 'd' to say that vehicle v is at location d in state s.

-  - HTN operators and methods aren't written in a specialized language.
-Instead, they're ordinary Python functions.
+  - To write HTN operators and methods for Pyhop, you don't need to learn a specialized planning language.
+Instead, you write them as ordinary Python functions.
 The current state (e.g., s in the above example) is passed to them as an argument.

-  - Unlike SHOP, Pyhop doesn't do Horn-clause inference in the preconditions of the HTN methods and operators.
-It's easier to write the tests directly in Python.